How to Do

 4. Perform 10–12 reps on each leg.
 Perform two to three sets.

-Walking lunges can help you enhance your range of motion by loosening up your hips and hamstrings and increasing your flexibility.
+Walking forward lunges can help you enhance your range of motion by loosening up your hips and hamstrings and increasing your flexibility.
 This can aid in the improvement of posture and balance, which is advantageous to athletes, casual exercisers, and fitness beginners alike.